GrantHaw/VAISMajorProject/README.md

 #### 3. Bribes/Rewards
 When i saw that they weren't talkative, I bought a full bag of candy to give to people who answer questions.
 This worked really well to get them to answer.

+---
+# Azure
+## How tf did we go from teaching to azure

+Originally, I had brought my server to host all services that the students would be attacking (web server + DVWA).
+However, their infra is CRAZY complicated for no reason.
+Therefore, I thought it would be easiest to pull up azure and learn how to make servers in the cloud.

+## What I did

+Spooled up a DVWA server, a Kali jumpbox to use for SSH and three different web services.
+Those web services are on my github under GrantHaw/VAISPhishingCampaign, GrantHaw/VAISBruteForce and GrantHaw/pubsite.
+Pubsite is still currently up under ghaw.net.
+Troubleshooting the workflow via github actions by itself was def a 10 hour investment by itself.

+## What I learned

+Azure webservices work really well once they start working When creating a VM, like 20 different things are created as well (RG, IP, NIC, HD, ETC...) and need to be individually managed separate of the VM (which i lowkey love)
+Web Dev with Next.js